PostHog/posthog.com/contents/blog/best-microsoft-clarity-alternatives.md

 1. **Want to understand user behavior:** Session replays and heatmaps help them see what actions users take, which areas of the website receive the most attention, and how they can improve the user experience to increase conversions.

-2. **Save time on user interviews:** Using replays and surveys together enable users to gather information more efficiently.
+2. **Save time on user interviews:** Using replays and surveys together enables users to gather information more efficiently compared to running user interviews.

-3. **Wanted something easy to use:** Mouseflow offers basic analytical tools and autocaptures frontend events, which makes it easy for anyone to unearth insights.
+3. **Wanted something easy to use:** Mouseflow offers basic analytical tools and autocaptures frontend events, which makes it easy for anyone to setup unearth insights.

 > #### Bottom line
 >